FTWinston/react-router-use-breadcrumbs/README.md

 );
 ```

-To take this a step further, you might wish to display different when rendering a crumb as the page title, compared to when rendering it in the breadcrumb trail.
-To suppor this, you could pass a "page title" to `useBreadcrumb` as the second `data` parameter, then use this when rendering:
+To take this a step further, you might wish to display different text when rendering a crumb as the page title, compared to when rendering it in the breadcrumb trail.
+To support this, you could pass a "page title" to `useBreadcrumb` as the second `data` parameter, then use this when rendering:

 ```jsx
 useBreadcrumb('Crumb Title', 'Page Title');